CalConnect/PUBLIC_DRAFTS/jscontact/draft-stepanek-jscontact.md

 - role[]: String (optional).
   The role(s), function(s) or part(s) played in a particular situation by the contact.
 In contrast to a job title, the roles might differ for example in project contexts.
-- emails: ContactInformation[] (optional).
+- emails: ContactMethod[] (optional).
-  An array of ContactInformation objects where the values are email addresses.
+  An array of ContactMethod objects where the values are email addresses.
 Types are:
   - `personal` The address is for emailing the contact in a personal context.
   - `work` The address is for emailing the contact in a professional context.
   - `other` The address is for some other purpose.
 A label property MAY be included to display next to the address to help the user identify its purpose.
-- phones: ContactInformation[] (optional).
+- phones: ContactMethod[] (optional).
-  An array of ContactInformation objects where the values are phone numbers.
+  An array of ContactMethod objects where the values are phone numbers.
 Types are:
   - `voice` The number is for calling the contact.
   - `fax` The number is for sending faxes to the contact.
   - `pager` The number is for a pager or beeper associated with the contact.
   - `other` The number is for some other purpose.
 A label property MAY be included to display next to the number to help the user identify its purpose.

-     The following labels are pre-defined for phone contact information:
+     The following labels are pre-defined for phone contact methods:

        - `private` The phone number should be used in a private context.
        - `work` The phone number should be used in a professional context

-- online: ContactInformation[] (optional).
+- online: ContactMethod[] (optional).
-  An array of ContactInformation objects where the values are URIs or usernames associated with the contact for online services.
+  An array of ContactMethod objects where the values are URIs or usernames associated with the contact for online services.
   Types are:
   - `uri` The value is a URI, e.g. a website link.
   - `username` The value is a username associated with the contact (e.g. for social media, or an IM client).
 A label property SHOULD be included to identify what service this is for.
 For compatibility between clients, this label SHOULD be the canonical service name, including capitalisation. e.g. `Twitter`, `Facebook`, `Skype`, `GitHub`, `XMPP`.

   - `other` The value is something else not covered by the above categories.
 A label property MAY be included to display next to the number to help the user identify its purpose.
 - preferredContactMethod: String (optional)
   Defines the preferred contact method.
-The value MUST be the property name of one of the ContactInformation lists: `emails`, `phones`, `online`, `other`.
+The value MUST be the property name of one of the ContactMethod lists: `emails`, `phones`, `online`, `other`.
 - addresses: Address[] (optional).
   An array of Address objects, containing physical locations associated with the contact.
 - notes: String (optional).